10 best bathroom plants – low light, humidity-loving greenery for your space

 What plants thrive in the shower?

-For small bathrooms where the shower is quite dominating, complete shower rooms or if you want to keep houseplants hanging in the shower (why not?!), opt for Ferns and Spider Plants which will be more climatized to warm tropical showers.
-It's a great way to keep them watered and well-misted also, just take care to not overdo it.
+For small bathrooms where the shower is quite dominating or if you want to keep houseplants hanging in the shower (why not?!), opt for ferns and spider plants which will be more climatized to warm tropical showers.
+It's a great way to keep them watered and well-misted also — just take care to not overdo it.

 Is it good feng shui to have plants in a bathroom?

-Having houseplants around will strengthen one vital area of feng shui: wood, which promotes growth and can inspire kindness and adaptability also.
-There are some plants which are seen more negatively for feng shui due to their pointed shapes, namely cacti, but this is redundant in a bathroom.
-Opt for bathroom plants with soft and rounded leaves for more nourishing vibes like the Palm and Ferns.
-And keep your collection neat and in good health for even better feng shiu.
-It goes without saying also that green is a calming color that is said to promote wellbeing and healing.
+Having houseplants around will strengthen one vital area of feng shui —wood, which promotes growth and can inspire kindness and adaptability also.
+Opt for bathroom plants with soft and rounded leaves for more nourishing vibes, like palms and ferns.
+Then, be sure to keep your collection neat and in good health for even better feng shui.

 Camille Dubuis-Welch